IgniteUI/igniteui-docfx/en/components/charts/types/area-chart.md

 # Angular Area Charts

-The Ignite UI for Angular Area Charts are based on [Line Charts](line-chart.md) or [Spline Charts](spline-chart.md).
-Therefore, they are often chronological, showing a change of quantity e.g. accumulation of a commodity over time.

-Area Charts render as a collection of points connected by straight line segments with the area below the line filled in.
+The Angular Area Charts render as a collection of points connected by straight line segments with the area below the line filled in.
 Values are represented on the y-axis (labels on the left side) and categories are displayed on the x-axis (bottom labels).
 These charts emphasize the amount of change over a period of time or compare multiple items as well as the relationship of parts of a whole by displaying the total of the plotted values.

+Area Charts are based on [Line Charts](line-chart.md) or [Spline Charts](spline-chart.md).
+Therefore, they are often chronological, showing a change of quantity e.g. accumulation of a commodity over time.

 ## Angular Category Area Chart

-You can create an Area Chart in the `XamCategoryChart` control by binding your data to `ItemsSource` property and setting [`ChartType`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/enums/charttype.html) property to [`area`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/enums/charttype.html#area) value, as shown in the example below.
+You can create Category Area Chart in the `XamCategoryChart` control by binding your data to `ItemsSource` property and setting [`ChartType`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/enums/charttype.html) property to [`area`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/enums/charttype.html#area) value, as shown in the example below.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"